areytsman/zabbix_ssl_template/README.md

 # Settings
 Change ssl_ports list in `ssl_ports_lld.py` to reflect you services.
 By default script check 443, 587, 636, 993, 995 and 8888 ports.

+## SNI support
+If you need a sni support (multiple hostnames for one IP) replace file ssl_expiration_check.py by ssl_expiration_check_sni.py NOTE!
+This change will break getting an untrusted certificates (self-signed, expired etc).